Ferry Svan

-Ferry Svan is a Swedish professional woodchopper and logging sportsman, and the son of champion skier Gunde Svan.
+Ferry Svan (born 2 October 1996) is a Swedish professional woodchopper and logging sportsman, and the son of champion skier Gunde Svan.
 He is the first Swedish person to compete in a World Championship in logging sports, the first Swede to win a World Championship, and the youngest person to compete in logging sports as a Senior athlete.
 He has previously held four Swedish national records.
 He competes in the Stihl Timbersports Series.
+He participated as a celebrity dancer in Let's Dance 2025 broadcast on TV4.

 Logging sports

 Junior career

 Svan was introduced to woodchopping as a sport when he was in high school, attending a Skogsbruksskola, a special Swedish Forestry high school; he had also spent time working on his father's "farm" — tending to 1000 hectares of forest — before he began it as a sport.
 In 2014 he went to his first Nordic games for logging sports, where he took gold as a junior, repeating this feat in 2016.
 It was at this point that Svan took up logging full-time, returning to his parents' farm to train.
 He said that full-time training is hard, but pays off, and that doing it alone he spends more time preparing his timber than he does actually practising chopping.
 His aim for 2017 was to become a professional logging athlete; though the sport has about 500 "active athletes" regularly competing, only a few of these can actually make money from it.
 He explained his reason for moving home was mostly financial, but did add that his father has good experience in training regimens that would be helpful.
 He also expressed an interest in attending training camps around the world to learn from pros.

 In 2017 he qualified for the World Junior Championship, which was held in Hamburg, Germany.
 He was the first Swede to do so, and won the competition after having taken the lead after only two events, also becoming the first Swede to win a World Championship.
 Before the competition, he had said he was hoping to place in the top 5.
 Later in 2017 he competed in the Italian junior championship, where he placed fourth.